-‘Can a four-month-old take part in protests?’
-SC sends notice to Centre, Delhi government
+Shaheen Bagh infant death: ‘Was a four-month-old there to protest?’ asks an incensed Supreme Court

-The court took suo motu cognisance of the matter after national bravery award winner Zen Gunratan Sadavarte, who is 12, wrote to them.
+The court took suo motu cognisance of the matter, and sent notices to the Centre and the Delhi government.

-The Supreme Court on Monday issued notices to the Centre and the Delhi government over the death of a four-month-old at Delhi’s Shaheen Bagh – the epicentre of protests against the amended citizenship law and the proposed National Register of Citizens, reported PTI.
-“Can a four-month-old child be taking part in such protests?” the Supreme Court asked.
+The Supreme Court on Monday took suo motu cognisance of the death of an infant at Delhi’s Shaheen Bagh – the epicentre of nationwide protests against the Citizenship Amendment Act, and the proposed National Register of Citizens – and issued notices to the Centre and the Delhi government, reported Live Law.

+The matter was heard by Chief Justice of India SA Bobde, and Justices BR Gavai and Surya Kant.
+As the proceedings began, lawyer Shahrukh Alam sought to intervene in the matter on behalf of some of the mothers at the Shaheen Bagh demonstration, Bar and Bench reported.
+She said children were being bullied in schools because of their religion, and pointed out that India had ratified the United Nations convention on children’s right to protest.
+“A child has died!
+Was a four-month-old child there to protest?”
+Bobde asked in response.

-The bench, headed by Chief Justice SA Bobde, came down heavily on the lawyers representing the mothers of children sitting in protest at Shaheen Bagh.
-The court criticised the lawyers, who opposed their taking suo motu cognisance of the matter.
-The court took suo motu cognisance of the matter after national bravery award winner Zen Gunratan Sadavarte wrote to them.
+The court took up the matter after national bravery award winner Zen Gunratan Sadavarte wrote to them.
 Sadavarte, 12, said minors should be barred from participating in any type of protest and agitation.
 She also sought an investigation into the infant’s death.

-Four-month-old Mohammad Jahan was taken to the protest site at Shaheen Bagh by his parents almost every day.
+Four-month-old Mohammad Jahan was taken to the protest site by his parents almost every day.
 He reportedly died of severe cold and congestion on January 30.

-The group of lawyers speaking for the Shaheen Bagh protesters contended that even climate activist Greta Thunberg was a child when she became a protestor.
-Solicitor General Tushar Mehta, on the other hand, said it was not correct that minors be taken to the protest site.
+A group of lawyers speaking for the Shaheen Bagh protesters contended that even climate activist Greta Thunberg was a child when she became a protestor.
+Solicitor General Tushar Mehta said it was not correct to take minors to protests.

 Hundreds of women have been protesting at Shaheen Bagh since December 15.
 The Kalindi Kunj-Shaheen Bagh stretch in the Capital has been closed since December 15 after protestors began the sit-in.